katiemboswell/portfolio/README.md

 ## About Me

 After nearly two decades in higher education, I transitioned to industry and am currently a Lead Business Systems Analyst in Hydropower Asset Management.
-I am half-way through a second master's degree in Applied Data Science with a specialization in machine learning and hope to spend the next chapter in my career focused on advanced statistical modeling and data analysis.
+I am 80% through a second master's degree in Applied Data Science with a Specialist Concentration (calculus and linear algebra-based) and hope to spend the next chapter in my career focused on advanced statistical modeling and data analysis.
 I expect to graduate in October 2024.

 ## Education